 Practice Days/Times/Locations: Our U5-U6 programs take place on Saturday mornings, and our U7-U8s have one set practice each week and games on Saturday mornings/early afternoons.
 For all other age groups (U9 and older), practice details are determined by coaches based upon their availability, though we provide a available field options to the older age groups IF the coaches choose to utilize them.
 NOTE: This means we do not assign teams according to date/time preferences, nor are we able to accommodate requests for specific dates or times.
 Teams usually receive their schedule from their coaches in early-mid August.
 Locations are typically in Pleasanton parks.

 Games: Usually once a week on Saturdays.
 Occasionally, a team may have more than one game on a weekend or may be scheduled on a Friday evening or Sunday.
-NEW THIS YEAR, our U9-U14 age groups will end their season with a multi-game tournament the last week of October.
+Our U7-U14 age groups will end their season with a multi-game tournament the last week of October.

 U5-U14 age groups play other BUSC teams locally and in-town.
 Scores and standings are kept for U9 and older age groups.

 U16 and U19 age groups play other nearby Clubs in a recreational division in NorCal.
 Away games will be outside of Pleasanton.

 Additional Programming: Opening Day Parade in Downtown Pleasanton

-Cost of Program: $134 – $376, depending on age group.
+Cost of Program: $139 – $381, depending on age group.
 An additional $50 late registration fee is added for registrations completed after June 30.
 For further information, visit Rec Registration and Fees.

 Team Costs: Estimated at $40 per player, to be paid to your team’s manager.
 Costs may be less for older age groups not participating in the opening day parade.